Cloud Edition Advanced Setup Guide

 There are two options for allowing communication between your LDAP server and the SysAid Cloud Edition Servers:

-• Install the SysAid RDS within your local network which will be used to bridge the communication between your LDAP server and the SysAid Cloud Edition Servers.
+• Install the SysAid RDS within your local network, which will be used to bridge the communication between your LDAP server and the SysAid Cloud Edition Servers.
 You can find the RDS installation instructions here.

 --or--